 Florian PEREPECZKO

 At the age of 16 he was sent to the troops of General Żeligowski and took part in the Polish-Soviet war of 1920.

-Before 1939, he was an instructor and lecturer at the Armored Weapons Training Center in Modlin.
+During the 1939 September Campaign, Florian was a Lieutenant of the Polish Army, 6th Division in Lwow.
+On 17 September he evacuated to Hungary, then to France, where he joined the Polish Army being re-formed there.
 When France fell, he was evacuated to the U.K. in what is known as the Dunkirk Evacuation, between 26 May and 4 June 1940.
-He was sent to Scotland, where the 1st Polish Armoured Division was being formed.
+He was sent to Scotland, where the 1st Polish Armoured Division was training.
 He was a technical officer in the 1st Polish Armored Division under the command of General S. Maczek.

-He took an active part in the war against Germany in France (1940/1944), Belgium, and the Netherlands (1944/1945).
+He took an active part in the war against Germany in France (1940/1944), Belgium, and the Netherlands (1944/1945), until he was wounded and evacuated to England.
 He was part of the occupation forces in Germany from 1945-1947.

 He was awarded many Polish, French and British medals, including the 1939 Defence of Poland medal, the France & Germany Star, the 1939-1945 War medal, etc.

-After the war, he settled in England.
 Florian died on April 15, 1990, in Glenavy, Crumlin North.
 Ireland.

 Florian Perepeczko pre-WW2